School bond issue fails in Hemingford

-The 25 year bond that totaled over $14 million dollars for the Hemingford Public School construction project did not pass the 2020 Primary Election.
+The proposal for a 25-year-bond issue that totaled over $14 million dollars for the Hemingford Public School construction project did not pass the 2020 Primary Election.

 Preliminary results released Tuesday night showed that 684 people had voted against the bond, while 214 voted for the bond.